Citation, DOI, disclosures and article data

 - aberrantly distributed arachnoid granulations

-- most associated with transverse fractures of the temporal bone
+- most often due to transverse fractures of the temporal bone

 Findings on CT cisternography include: